- Stiff Joints and Muscles

-- Have family, friends, or my doctor said they are worried about my driving?
+- Have family, friends, or my doctor said they’re worried about my driving?

-- Am I driving less these days because I am not as sure about my driving as I used to be?
+- Am I driving less these days because I’m not as sure about my driving as I used to be?

 - Do I have trouble staying in my lane?

-If you answered yes to any of these questions, it may be time to think about whether or not you are still a safe driver.
+If you answered “yes” to any of these questions, it may be time to talk with your doctor about driving or have a driving assessment.

-You can also think about taking taxis.
+You can also think about using a car service.
 Sound pricey?
 Don’t forget—it costs a lot to own a car.
-If you don’t have to buy a car or pay for insurance, maintenance, gas, oil, or other car expenses, then you may be able to afford to take taxis or other public transportation.
-You can also help buy gas for friends or family who give you rides.
+If you don’t have to make car payments or pay for insurance, maintenance, gas, oil, or other car expenses, then you may be able to afford to take taxis or other public transportation.
+You can also buy gas for friends or family members who give you rides.

 AAA Foundation for Traffic Safety